mayalinetsky/YData-MLOps-Automatic-Improvement/Docs/Project/Charter.md

 performance.

 ## Scope
-* What data science solutions are we trying to build?
+* What data science solutions are we trying to build?<br>
+We were trying to implement a post-hoc framework by IBM, called Uncertainty Quantification 360.
+The UQ360 takes the predictions of the costumers model (i.e. base model), and trains a metamodel to predict on what samples the base model is going to predict wrong.<br><br>
-* What will we do?
+* What will we do? <br>
+The frameworp adds the metamodel as a wrapper to the base model, which is pre-trained and whose parameters are inaccessible.<br><br>
-* How is it going to be consumed by the customer?
+* How is it going to be consumed by the customer?<br>
-The project's scope will be to design and implement a basic ML pipeline for each model, that would contain an automatic step that would improve the overall performance of the model in any method that does not involve changing the model's type or hyperparameters and is not dataset-specific.
+We provide the costumer with an API that uses the UQ360 and implements an additional step that may be used instead of their existing model.<bR>
+An example notebook is provided at: [baseline-impl-bank-marketing-dataset](https://github.com/mayalinetsky/YData-MLOps-Automatic-Improvement/blob/1389f8bebf4eccd8e390ecbd7c7b6e4ae9161a29/Code/notebooks/baseline-impl-bank-marketing-dataset.ipynb)

 ## Personnel
 * Team:
     * Project Lead: Eran.
     * Product Manager: Adir.
 Responsible about directing the project to meet the need of the hypothetical clients.
     * Data Scientist: Avital.
 EDA, model understanding.
-    * Data Engineer Ben.
+    * Data Engineer: Ben.
 Data Expert.
 Loading and processing.
-    * Architect Maya.
+    * Architect: Maya.
 Repository structure, Code reviews, code design.
 * Client:
     * Trained XGBoost models?